 A-3.3 MRP: In this process, elements such as extrusion and/or vacuum evaporation and/or solid-phase polymerization and/or pulverization are added – either singly or in combination – to the MRA process to yield various types of pellets (P1, P2, P8, P9) or powders (W1, W2, W8, W9).

-A-3.3.1 Solid-State Polymerization — Here, the pellets P1 and P2 are subjected to solid-state polymerization to yield P8, P9.
+A-3.3.1 Solid-State Polymerization

+Here, the pellets P1 and P2 are subjected to solid-state polymerization to yield P8, P9.

+A-3.3.2 Pulverization

-A-3.3.2 Pulverization — Here crystallized pellets or solid-state polymerized pellets are subjected to cryogenic grinding to yield W1, W2, W8, W9.
+Here crystallized pellets or solid-state polymerized pellets are subjected to cryogenic grinding to yield W1, W2, W8, W9.

 A-3.4 Different sequences and levels of sophistication to the above process elements may be practiced while converting post-consumer PET into its various recyclates.